 The Cypress Health Authority is anxiously awaiting the completion of the push to finalizing funding of the municipal portion of the new Long Term Care facility in Swift Current.

-However, Tyler Bragg, Chairperson of the Chairman of the Cypress Regional Health Authority, admits there is some pressure to quickly complete raising the $15.7 million necessary to fund the 20 per cent municipal portion for the approximate $79.7 million project.
+However, Tyler Bragg, the Chairman of the Cypress Regional Health Authority, admits there is some pressure to quickly complete raising the $15.7 million necessary to fund the 20 per cent municipal portion for the approximate $79.7 million project.

 "We have to be able to tell the Ministry that we've got the $15.7 million committed by the end of July.
 We'll have to take the temperature at that point I guess, but we have to make sure that we've got the commitment.
 I'm confident that we'll get that, but that's the milestone I'm mostly interested in at this point," Bragg said following the Cypress Regional Health Authority's monthly meeting on June 25.